 Leading businesses and students will join forces for a 24-hour hackathon, where they will work together to solve technology challenges or develop new tools for clients.

 Professional services firm PwC and Yorkshire Building Society will both send delegates and senior staff to the University-organised event, where more than 80 second and third year students are expected to take part.
-HSBC and digital agency Cyber-Duck are also participating.
+First Direct bank and digital agency Cyber-Duck are also participating.

 The businesses will share their expertise in developing and promoting new tools and systems with the students, who will bring creative skills and understanding of the latest approaches from their research-based learning.

 The University has a strong record of working with the private sector to provide research-led solutions to help businesses expand by drawing on academic expertise or technical equipment.

 It also provides numerous opportunities for students to engage with industry through placements, campus talks, scholarships and other methods.

 According to a 2018 TechNation report, more than 12,000 people in Leeds work in digital technology roles, with 6,200 in Sheffield, 4,000-plus in York, 2,200 in Harrogate, and 1,600 in Huddersfield.

 This is an exciting event to harness business and students expertise to creatively explore tools and processes that could be directly useful and applied in business.